 What you will quickly find is that most of the comedians performing at stand-up comedy open mics will only generate 4 or less laughs for their entire set, which equates to bombing.

-2. Most of the people who perform at stand-up comedy open mics over a 3 month period will wash out in 12 months or less because they can’t “figure out” how to generate decent audience laughs and get frustrated with bombing on stage.
+2. Most of the people who perform at stand-up comedy open mics consistently over a 3 month period will ultimately wash out in less than a year because they can’t “figure out” how to generate decent audience laughs and get frustrated with bombing on stage.

 The ones who do decide to “stick it out” for the long haul will usually stay at the open mic level for many months and sometimes years.

-Again, this is because they can’t seem to “figure out” how to get the big laughs on stage, but are willing to exclusively use trial and error as their means of developing an act that works — just like most every other comedian does.
+Again, this is because they can’t seem to “figure out” how to get the big laughs on stage, but are willing to exclusively use trial and error as their primary means of developing an act that works — just like most every other comedian does.

 What Does This Mean For You?

 What this means is that if you have real comedy talent and can learn to professionally develop and deliver a stand-up comedy routine that capitalizes on your talent right from the start…

 It relatively easy to eclipse those who are merely trying to “write jokes” and recite them on stage, expecting to generate big audience laughs.

 Comedy club owners, managers, talent buyers and agents pay attention to those who can generate big audience laughs consistently.

-And it’s pretty easy to stick out like a sore thumb among so many who can’t seem to “figure it out” if you actually know what you are doing and professional prepare to deliver your stand-up comedy material like a pro.
+And it’s pretty easy to stick out like a sore thumb among so many who can’t seem to “figure it out” if you actually know what you are doing and professionally prepare to deliver your stand-up comedy material like a pro.

 So don’t think stand-up comedy is highly competitive just because there are scores of people who show up to perform at stand-up open mics nights.

-There is and always have been tremendous opportunities to advance quickly as a comedian if you have the ability to deliver the goods and generate the big audience laughs.
+There is and always have been tremendous opportunities to advance quickly as a comedian if you have the ability to deliver the goods and generate the big audience laughs consistently.